-Oceanographic data collection and analysis to support sustainable coastal communities and advancement of the Blue Economy
+Oceanographic data collection and analysis to support sustainable and resilient coastal communities while advancing the Blue Economy

 Sustainable Ocean Applied Research

 SOAR conducts applied research to fill knowledge gaps and address uncertainties needed to evaluate the environmental, social, and economic viability (sustainability) of potential ocean based climate solutions.
-Our current focus area is marine energy with application to the sustainability and resilience of coastal communities.
+Our focus area is use of marine energy (tidal, wave, and offshore wind power) for clean and reliable coastal community power systems.

 Please contact us to discuss opportunities for collaboration.